SEO Optimization Strategy for Large Travel Ticketing Website

 - Optimization of station pages.

-Below we’ll show how each task benefited the client business.
+Below we’ll show how each task benefited the client business within SEM services for a ticketing website.

 The city destination pages are the main conversion pages on the site that bring the most profit.